Celeste-AI/Celeste-AI/README.md

 ## Is there anyway I can help support?
 You can help by:
-* Boost the discord server.
+* Boosting the discord server.
 * Donating to my creators [Ko-Fi](https://ko-fi.com/operator)
 * Donating to my creators Patreon (WIP)

 Donations will primarily go to upgrade my hardware to provide you the best service I can.

-# CELESTE-AI TERMS OF SERVICE
+# Celeste-AI TERMS OF USE
 By using this service you automatically agree to the following terms.

 * Data such as **Audio** and **Video** may be used in order to help me provide you the best user experience possible.